 Bermondsey

-They say never to trust a restaurant that has too many things on its menu – so the Flour & Grape is keeping things pretty simple.
+Never trust a restaurant with too many things on the menu, and Flour & Grape keeps things simple.

-As the name suggests, the emphasis here is on delicious Italian pasta, paired perfectly with delicious Italian wine.
+The emphasis here is on delicious Italian pasta, paired with delicious Italian wine.
+A winning combination.

 Address: 214 Bermondsey St, Bermondsey, London SE1 3TQ